DeeJ4yNg/MyAgent/README.md

 python coder_main.py
 ```

+> There is also a **Log Analyzer Agent** entrypoint if you want to work only with logs:
+> ```bash
+> uv run log_analyzer_main.py
+> # or
+> python log_analyzer_main.py
+> ```

 ## 🛠️ Agent Types

 ### 1. Orchestrator Agent

-This is the top-level orchestrator agent that automatically selects and calls appropriate sub-agents to complete tasks based on user needs.
+Top‑level coordinator that analyzes your request, creates an execution plan, asks for confirmation, and then routes to/coordinates sub‑agents.

 **Features**:
-- Analyzes user request types
+- Analyzes user request types and selects appropriate sub‑agents (`coder`, `file_manager`, `log_analyzer`)
-- Automatically selects appropriate sub-agents
+- Creates a ReAct‑style execution plan and waits for user confirmation/modification
-- Coordinates work between multiple agents
+- Coordinates work and information flow between multiple agents
+- Maintains per‑agent conversation memory (stored in per‑agent SQLite checkpoint DBs)

 **Use Cases**:
-- When unsure which specialized agent to use
+- When you are not sure which agent to use
-- For comprehensive processing of multiple task types
+- Tasks that require both coding and file/log operations
+- End‑to‑end troubleshooting flows (e.g., “analyze logs and then generate a fix script”)

 ### 2. Coder Agent

-Specializes in handling programming and software development related tasks.
+Specializes in programming and software development tasks, with a focus on **Python** and **PowerShell** scripting for Windows environments.

 **Features**:
-- Write and analyze code
+- Write and analyze code (Python, PowerShell, plus other languages via tools)
-- Debug and test
+- Debug and test code, including running unit tests
 - Code optimization and refactoring
-- Execute code
+- Execute scripts/snippets via the execution tool
-- Software architecture issues
+- Can call File Manager and Log Analyzer via the collaboration tool

 **Use Cases**:
+- “Write a PowerShell script to collect Windows event logs for a given EventID”
-- "Please help me write a Python function to calculate the Fibonacci sequence"
+- “Create a Python script to parse and summarize IIS logs”
-- "Analyze performance issues in this code"
+- “Analyze performance issues in this function and optimize it”
-- "Write unit tests for this project"
+- “Generate unit tests for this module”

 ### 3. File Manager Agent

-Specializes in handling file and document management related tasks.
+Specializes in file system and document management tasks, operating inside the configured working directory.

 **Features**:
-- Search files and directories
+- Search files and directories (with filtering and size/depth info)
-- Read file contents
+- Read and write file contents
-- Write and create files
+- Create and organize project directory structures
-- Manage file system
-- Document analysis
+- Document analysis (text, docx, PDF)
+- Can call Coder and Log Analyzer via the collaboration tool

 **Use Cases**:
-- "Please help me find all .txt files in the current directory"
+- “Find all `.log` and `.txt` files under the working directory”
-- "Read and summarize the content of this PDF document"
+- “Read and summarize this PDF / DOCX”
-- "Create a project directory structure"
+- “Create a standard project directory structure for a Python project”

+### 4. Log Analyzer Agent

+Specialized in Windows OS log analysis and troubleshooting.

+**Features**:
+- Search log files with regex and filters (size, path, etc.)
+- Extract and summarize error and warning patterns
+- Root‑cause analysis over log files (timeline, common error types)
+- Windows Event Log (EVT/EVTX) querying (requires `pywin32` on Windows)
+- Can call Coder to generate fix scripts (Python/PowerShell) or File Manager to explore more files

+**Use Cases**:
+- “Analyze `System` and `Application` logs to find causes of random reboots”
+- “Summarize the root cause of these IIS errors from logs in the working directory”
+- “Search Windows Event Logs for EventID 1000 errors and summarize them”

 ## 🛠️ Available Tools